mckinsey/vizro/vizro-core/docs/pages/user-guides/graph.md

 ## Add title, header, footer

-If you wish to enhance your `Graph` with a title, header, or footer to provide additional context or descriptions, refer to our detailed user guide on [title, header, and footer](title-header-footer.md).
+To enhance your `Graph` with a title, header, or footer to provide additional context or descriptions, refer to our detailed user guide on [title, header, and footer](title-header-footer.md).